sebsheep/react-the-safe-way/01-typescript/README.md

    function ask_answer(message: string, max_answer: number): number;
    ```

-   This should warning for the actual error at the call site of this function.
+   This should raise a warning for the actual error at the call site of this
+   function.

    > **Note:** when no annotation is provided, TS will decide that an argument
    > has the type `any` which is a kind of "hack" and should be avoided as most
    > as possible.

-6. There should be another error on `parseInt(user_answer_string)` because
+7. There should be another error on `parseInt(user_answer_string)` because
    `user_answer_string` could be `null` if the user clicks `Cancel`.

    You can see that by hovering the `user_answer_string` variable with your